LabKey Biologics: Electronic Lab Notebook

 Within the LabKey Biologics application

-, you will soon be able to make use of the new ELN (Electronic Laboratory Notebook) feature set demonstrated during the LabKey User Conference in October 2020.
+, you will soon be able to make use of the new ELN (Electronic Laboratory Notebook) feature set demonstrated during the LabKey User Conference.

-Learn more in this topic: Biologics: Electronic Lab Notebooks
+Learn more in this section: Biologics: Electronic Lab Notebooks

 Using LabKey Server for Recording Lab Work